 Good news for our Muslim friends.
-Japanese casual dining concept located in the heart of town, Sora Boru has recently been Halal-certified.
+Japanese casual dining concept located in the heart of town, Sora Boru at 313@somerset has been Halal-certified.

 Playfully named after how Japanese pronounce ”bowls”, Sora Boru found at the basement of 313@somerset serves up variety of affordable one-bowl meals in the form of DonBoru (rice bowls), CurryBoru (curry rice bowls), ChirashiBoru (sashimi bowls) and Noodles.